 -- Arby's (@Arbys) May 21, 2018

 It's a great story, though.
-Arby's Restaurant was founded in 1964 because Leroy and Forrest Raffel wanted fast food that wasn't burger-based.
+Arby's Restaurant was founded in 1964 because Leroy Raffel and Forrest Raffel wanted fast food that wasn't burger-based.
+The Raffel brothers realized that was missing from the fast food industry.
 They opened a sandwich shop in Boardman, Ohio, with a freshly-sliced roast beef sandwich as an alternative.
-Given that the chain is based on roast beef, it's not surprising that many people think it's also the meaning behind the name.
+Given that the restaurant chain is based on roast beef, it's not surprising that many people think it's also the meaning behind the name.
 (Of course, there's also the idea that the whole name is an acronym for "American Roast Beef Yes Sir" which is also not the case.)

-Today there are 3,415 restaurants located around the world, with 3,283 of those locations in the U.S. The chain, headquartered in Atlanta, Georgia, can be found in 48 states (as they say on their website, "sorry, Vermont and Rhode Island").
+Today there are 3,415 franchisee owned Arby's locations around the world, with 3,283 of those locations in the U.S. The chain, headquartered in Atlanta, Georgia, can be found in 48 states (as they say on their website, "sorry, Vermont and Rhode Island").
 Almost 80,000 people work for America's roast beef sandwich chain.

 The fast food chain has become known for its unique voice on social media, which is pop culture nerdy in the best way possible because artwork with curly fries is pretty awesome.
 The brand is capitalizing on that voice, and their tasty Arby's sauce, with their new font called Saucy AF (you can download the sauce font to make your own sauce calligraphy).